Versusmind/elude/readme.md

 The `App\User` class implement `UserRestrictionCapabilitiesInterface` interface.
 The method `isSuperAdmin` check if the user can bypass all acl and owner permission.

+# Api generator

+Myo2 comes with a api generator.
+For each new model please use the generator to create all classes you need.

+    php artisan api:generate {name}

+name: The model in singular no matter of the case ex: post

+    User restricted ? (yes/no) [no]:

+Answer yes if you want that only owner / or admin can edit/show/delete/list the model

+    Your username []:

+You name for the header doc block

+    Generate migration/model/repository/controller ? (yes/no) [yes]:

+Yes if you want to generate all classes needed, if you say no the tool will ask confirmation for each type.

+The command line gives you all files created/ edited.

+Please follow the command instruction given

+Before committing please run phpunit.

 # Todo

 - Using symlink in the copy task in dev